-Ghee, also known as clarified butter, has been deemed a bit of a super-fat in health circles for a variety of reasons, not the least of which are that it’s both paleo-friendly and lactose-free.
-But while it's currently on-trend, this butter derivative actually has a long history in the culinary and medicinal worlds of Southeast Asia, and may just be the fat to change the way you cook.
+Ghee has been deemed a bit of a super-fat in health circles for a variety of reasons, not the least of which are that it’s both paleo-friendly and lactose-free.
+But while it's definately having a moment, this butter derivative actually has a long history in the culinary and medicinal worlds of Southeast Asia, and may just be the fat to change the way you cook.

 What is Ghee?

 A butter derivative with no lactose?
 It almost seems too good to be true, and yet ghee is very real.

 Ghee, not to be confused with clarified butter (they are similar, but distinct), has had its milk solids toasted or lightly browned then skimmed away from the fat, resulting in a product that combines oil’s very high smoke point and butter’s rich, nutty flavor and excellent nutritional profile.
 Its cousin, clarified butter, is not browned, but has had its milk solids and water removed, and yes has a higher smoke point.